 - Know how to get the token for joining a cluster from the master

 - Be able to work with Docker objects like:

 - networks (adding or removing them, and knowing what kinds of networks are available and when to use them)

 - storage drivers (changing your default storage configuration and where to do it)

 - creating volumes that can be used by your services in a swarm

 - How to securely access remote Docker registries

 - Manage user accounts in UCP

 There are a number of potential questions that you may see, but the vast majority are concentrated on use cases (i.e., when do you use a command, what does the command indicated, what command can you run to troubleshoot a given scenario, etc.).
 This is why some real-world exposure to containers and their behavior is one of the keys to success.

 Similar to the path you would follow to get to Carnegie Hall (practice, practice, practice), you will find yourself traveling that path here.
 Whether using the material and included Docker virtual instances at Linux Academy or the Docker documentation itself and your own environment, your most successful path with be to practice the key topics within this article.
-Once you have successfully passed the certification, don’t forget to stop back here and let us know so we can celebrate together.
+Once you have successfully passed the Docker exam with a certification under your belt, don’t forget to stop back here and let us know so we can celebrate together.
 Good luck!